Poreyy/PvPToggler/README.md

 Installing is incredibly easy and only consists of 3 steps;

 1. Download the plugin jar
-2. Drag and drop the plugin into your `plugins` folder
+2. Drag and drop the plugin jar into your `plugins` folder
 3. (Re)start your server - **do not reload**

 Done!
 You can now configure the plugin's config.yml file and modify features as you wish!